mehedi-hasan1102/SoundSellers/README.md

 # SoundSellers

 SoundSellers is a modern and visually appealing e-commerce website template designed for selling audio equipment.
-This project is built with HTML, CSS, and JavaScript, and it uses Tailwind CSS for styling.
+This project is built with HTML, CSS, and JavaScript, and it uses Tailwind CSS for styling..

 ## Features